tsgates/arch-wiki-markdown/wiki/Powerpill.md

 To find a suitable mirror with rsync support, use reflector:

+    $ reflector -p rsync

+Alternatively, you can use this to filter the fastest n number of servers (option -f) as well as the m number of most recently updated servers (option -l):

-     reflector -p rsync
+    $ reflector -p rsync -f n -l m

+Select the mirror(s) you want to use.
+The -c option may also be used to filter by your nationality (reflector --list-countries to see a complete list, use quotes around the name, and this is case-sensitive!).
+Once done, edit /etc/powerpill/powerpill.json, scroll down to the rsync section, and add as many servers as you would like to the server field.

-Select the mirror nearest you (you may wish to use reflector's "-c" option to limit results to your country) and then update powerpill.json's rsync server field.
-After that, all official database and packages will be downloaded form the rsync server whenever possible.
+After that, all official database and packages will be downloaded from the rsync server whenever possible.

-Basic Usage
+Basic usage
 -----------

 For most operations, powerpill works just like pacman since it is a wrapper script for pacman.

-> System Updating
+> System updating

 To update your system (sync and update installed packages) using powerpill, simply pass the -Syu options to it as you would with pacman: